 The following information is aimed to current students in the EKU Chemistry Graduate Program, either as a tradition 2-year or 3+2 student.
 Information is provided to ensure progress in the program and know when to plan upcoming events.
 In addition, forms for committee selection, project formation, committee meetings, etc. are also available.

 1. When students enter the program, they will need to determine which track they will want to pursue as a chemistry graduate student: Thesis, Internship, or Coursework.
 Regardless of the specific track, each student will need to form a graduate committee.
-For Thesis, students should interview each faculty member about his/her research projects and determine if a faculty member would be willing to supervise a project as a faculty mentor.
+For Thesis, students should interview each faculty member in the department about his/her research projects and determine if a chemistry faculty member would be willing to supervise a project as a faculty mentor.
 Once a decision has been made, a description of the thesis project should be generated.
 If an internship is desired, the student should discuss the process with the chemistry department internship / coop coordinator.
-A description of the internship project should be generated.** Then, interviews with each chemistry faculty member to determine who would be willing to meet about the progress with an internship experience.
+A description of the internship project should be generated.
+Then, interviews with each chemistry faculty member to determine who would be willing to meet about the progress with an internship experience.
 One EKU chemistry faculty will need to serve as the Faculty Mentor / Committee chair.
 It is highly encouraged to have one member from the host organization to serve on the committee.

 If the coursework is chosen, a faculty committee will be needed in at least the final semester of the graduate program to review a student’s curriculum to prepare a written and oral exit examinations.
 Specific details about the committee selection are provided in the form below.